 Sana Smart Bread maker (standard)

 The Sana Smart Bread Maker is the result of 20 years experience in bread baking.
-We have developed a unique multifunction home bread machine which we feel is the best on the market.
+We have developed a multifunction home bread machine which we feel is the best on the market.
 This isn't just an empty claim – take a look for yourself at all the things you can do.
 It is available in three models - basic, standard, and exclusive.
 The machine itself is the same in all three models - the only difference is the included accessories.

 Fully adjustable programs